hyng3000/Set/README.md

 Inspired by the publicly available CS193P Assignment Specifications.
 The Rules of the Game can be found here: https://en.wikipedia.org/wiki/Set_(card_game)

+Currently adding Animations and modifying the design to improve user experience.

   <img
   src="https://user-images.githubusercontent.com/53566395/220231769-7eb57b93-8485-40a9-bd6c-1a50aa403dc4.png"
   width="200"